At Ocean Frontiers we take diver safety very seriously and ask that our divers do too.

 - All dives are No Decompression dives

-- All divers are required to have a BCD with auto inflate, octopus, depth gauge and timing device
+- All divers are required to have a BCD with auto inflate, octopus, depth gauge and a dive computer.

 - All divers are required to complete a Safety Stop after every dive